Health Administration Master’s Degrees: Informatics vs. MHA vs. MPH

 Course topics in a master’s in public health program customarily include:

 - Communications and informatics

 - Public health biology and management

 Public health jobs run the gamut from vaccine researcher and HIV specialist to bioterrorism researcher and tropical disease expert.
-According to APHA, more traditional jobs that fall within the field of public health include:
+According to the APHA, more traditional career paths that fall within the field of public health include:

-A Payscale.com listing of job titles and salaries for health care professionals who earn a master’s in public health degree reports the following:
+A Payscale listing of job titles and salaries for health care professionals who earn a master’s in public health degree reports the following: